ship51/Javascript-Learning/README.md

 The repository is saved in the same directory as the present working directory in command prompt.

-2. Install [node.js](https://nodejs.org/en/) for a virtual server from
+2. Install [node.js](https://nodejs.org/en/) to setup a virtual server.

 3. Open up [VS Code](https://code.visualstudio.com/) (or install if you haven't yet).
-Has been fun to work with it, and I am really loving it; wish I had realised earlier.
+Has been fun to work with it, and I am really loving it, wish I had realised earlier!

 4. Open VS Code: You can even do step 1 now.
 Open the cloned repository or switch your directory using CMD.